Patient and Public Involvement in your research

 We can help researchers with PPI

 The NIHR Cambridge BRC PPI team run regular training sessions for researchers who are new to PPI or who want to build their skills.
-These are currently held online but we have also started to reintroduce face-to-face training in our offices on the Cambridge Biomedical Research Campus.
+These are held online on a six-month cycle, such that each session is held twice per year.
+The sessions are free to attend for academic, NHS or charity-based researchers, and researchers from commercial organisations are welcome to attend for a nominal fee.

 Researchers’ PPI pack